jesperfjellin/dbfriend/README.md

 **dbfriend** is a command-line tool for loading and synchronizing spatial data with PostGIS databases.
 It intelligently handles data updates by comparing geometries and attributes, identifying new, updated, and identical features.

 Key features:
-- Supports multiple spatial formats (GeoJSON, Shapefile, GeoPackage, KML, GML)
+- Supports multiple vector formats (GeoJSON, Shapefile, GeoPackage, KML, GML)
 - Smart geometry comparison to prevent duplicates
 - Attribute-aware updates for existing geometries
 - Automatic geometry column detection and renaming